yanjiulab/YJWiki/networking/segment-routing.md

 How does this help?
 Check the Figure 4 again.
 The rightmost router is shown to advertise the prefix segment for prefix 5.5.5.5/32 as 16005.
 In reality, though, the router would advertise that its own SRGB starts at 16,000, and that the index for prefix 5.5.5.5/32 is 5 (16,005 = 16,000 + 5).
 If all routers in the SR domain use the same SRGB, they will all arrive at the same label of 16,005 when forwarding packets along the path toward 5.5.5.5/32.
 However, if the top middle router used a SRGB that starts at 20,000, its own SID for this prefix would be 20,005 (20,000 + 5).
 Every neighbor of this router would know that, too, since each router’s SRGB is advertised in its link-state packets.
 So when a neighbor would forward packets toward 5.5.5.5/32 through the top middle router, knowing that the index of this prefix is 5 and the router uses a SRGB range starting at 20,000, it would use a label of 20,005 instead.
 Again, with global SIDs, their originating routers advertise their index rather than their absolute value; the actual value to be used in the label is computed as the index plus the SRGB base of the next hop.

+**As a summary:** Segment Routing is able to accomplish exactly what MPLS itself can, and brings with itself a new paradigm of encoding the forwarding state into the packet itself as a label stack, opening a whole new area of possible applications.
+From a control plane perspective, Segment Routing relies on extensions made for link-state routing protocols to advertise the segment IDs, and to provide detailed knowledge about the network topology required to accomplish the source routing operations.
+Each segment represents a forwarding instruction that gets discarded once the task is fully carried out, and, as the segments taken into account each hop are the ones on the top of the MPLS label stack, labels are discarded once their task is done and forwarding is achieved, this process is repeated till the packet reaches its destination.
+Reducing operational complexity while simplifying the forwarding process grants Segment Routing a positive position among ISPs, considered as an attractive technology to implement in complex environments where simplification can make a difference in daily operations and meeting tight service level agreements contracted by exigent customers.

+This article was intentionally meant to be a light introduction into the topic, tying strongly into the roots of Segment Routing rather than in its advanced features, and does not cover more advanced topics or deployments such as Path Computation Element (where Segment Routing demonstrates its capacity to be SDN-ready) deployment in conjunction with BGP-LS, or data plane related features like Topology Independent LFA and several others.
+These are coming, though - stay tuned!